Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations

 Exact solutions are rare in quantum mechanics and they usually indicate that the system is specially simple.
-This is the case of coupled harmonic oscilators, but the situation can become more interesting if these are coupled to an external environment.
-Indeed, there may be degrees of freedom which are easier to excite experimentally and are strongly coupled to the environment, whereas other internal variables are more protected from decoherence and dissipation.
-The coupling of these degrees of freedom may then lead to nontrivial behaviour.
+This is the case of coupled harmonic oscillators, but the situation can become more interesting with an external environment.
+Indeed, there may be degrees of freedom which are easier to excite experimentally and are sensitive to the environment, whereas other internal variables are more protected from decoherence and dissipation.
+The interaction between these degrees of freedom may then lead to nontrivial behaviour.

-More generally, we deal here with the class of Symplectic Quantum Markovian (SQM) systems that are internally driven by general quadratic Hamiltonians, whilst coupled implicitly to an external environment by Lindblad operators \cite{Lindblad,Giulini}, which are linear functions of the components of position and momentum operators.
-Exact solutions of Lindblad equations within the Wigner-Weyl repesentation \cite{Wigner,Gronewold46,Moyal,Report}, or its Fourier transform, the {\it chord representation} \cite{Report}, were presented in an initial paper \cite{BroAlm04}, henceforth referred to as {\bf I}.
-Since the exact quantum solution relies on the classical trajectories of the corresponding hamiltonian systems with added dissipation, the solutions for a single degree of freedom can be classified according to the three generic classes of symplectic dynamical systems for a single degree of freedom, namely elliptic, hyperbolic and parabolic Hamiltonians.
-Our objective here is to fully extend this study to the richer realm of linear multicomponent systems.
-We take full advantage of the exceptional simplicity of the partial trace in the chord representation to obtain directly the evolution of the reduced density operator of any subset of components.
+More generally, we deal here with the class of symplectic quantum Markovian (SQM) systems that are internally driven by general quadratic Hamiltonians, whilst coupled implicitly to an external environment by Lindblad operators \cite{Lindblad,Giulini}, which are linear functions of the position and momentum operators.
+Exact solutions of Lindblad equations within the Wigner-Weyl repesentation \cite{Wigner,Gronewold46,Moyal,Report}, or its Fourier transform, the {\it chord representation}, or {\it characteristic function} \cite{Report}, were presented in an initial paper \cite{BroAlm04}, henceforth referred to as {\bf I}.
+Since the exact quantum solution relies on the classical trajectories of the corresponding Hamiltonian systems with added dissipation, the solutions for a single degree of freedom can be classified according to the three generic classes of symplectic dynamical systems for a single degree of freedom, namely elliptic, hyperbolic and parabolic Hamiltonians.
+Our objective here is to fully extend this study to the richer realm of linear systems with several degrees of freedom.
+We take full advantage of the exceptional simplicity of the partial trace in the chord representation to obtain directly the evolution of the reduced density operator of any subsystem.